stefanoborini/book-the-software-company/09-on-management.md

 expertise nor insight, but will have to maintain it from now on.
 This will bring the internal team who inherited the code to a screeching halt.

+The botton line is that consultants are a useful addition for some tasks, but if your product relies fully or in part on the work of consultants, you are going to face knowledge and reliability issues going forward, as well as a potential lock-in onto some technologies and technical choices that might spell disaster in the long run.

 ## On product owners

 A product owner is the person responsible for the direction and feature